 SLIDESHOW OF SCREENSHOTS MADE WITH THE APP

-The NGAkids app provides an immersive experience as children visit a virtual art gallery and explore a variety of works spanning more than 300 years of art history.
+The NGAkids app provides an immersive experience as children visit a virtual art museum and explore a variety of works spanning more than 300 years of art history.
 High-resolution graphics, careful attention to detail, and exposure to a variety of subjects, painting styles, and techniques help convey an authentic understanding of the artistic process and reinforce their familiarity with the fundamental elements of art.
 Unexpected animation and audio features further enliven the program and help make learning fun.

 There are 10 sections to explore: